Dr. Kenneth Walker (Co-Director)

 My goal is to engage inquiry and practices which identify and dismantle barriers to students’ success, and support policies and institutional cultures which center the cultural knowledge and expertise of historically-marginalized peoples and cultures.
 At present, my research focuses on two aspects of belonging: (1) how students’ engagement in free speech, expression and advocacy activities influences their belonging, and (2) how belonging relates to students’ disciplinary and professional identities.
 My background in visual studies informs many aspects of my approach to research, including interest in using drawing, mapping and collage as methods for understanding students’ perceptions and experiences.
 More information about my publications and current research projects can be found here.

-Carolina Hinojosa (Mellon Graduate Fellow)
+Carolina Hinojosa (Co-Director)

 I am an English Doctoral Fellow in the College of Liberal and Fine Arts at UT-San Antonio.
 I earned my Master’s degree in Literature, Creative Writing, and Social Justice from Our Lady of the Lake University and an undergraduate degree in English from UT-San Antonio.